trcrsired/Portable-Cpp-Guideline/README.md

 Finally, memory tagging is a powerful tool for defending against memory safety bugs.
 By adding tags to memory allocations, developers can detect buffer overflows, use-after-free errors, and other common memory safety issues.
 This can help prevent exploits and improve overall program stability.

+It's recommended to include the following flags when compiling with GCC and Clang:

+Wall -Wextra -Wpedantic -Wmisleading-indentation -Wunused -Wuninitialized -Wshadow -Wconversion

+here is an extended explanation of each flag:

+-Wall: Enables all warnings that are deemed safe enough to be enabled by default.
+However, this does not enable all warnings that GCC or Clang is capable of generating.

+-Wextra: Enables even more warnings, including some that are not enabled by -Wall, such as warnings about uninitialized variables and unused function parameters.

+-Wpedantic: Enables warnings about non-standard code, as defined by the relevant language standard.
+This can be useful for ensuring portability of code between different compilers and platforms.

+-Wmisleading-indentation: Warns about possible misleading indentation, which can lead to code that is difficult to read and understand.

+-Wunused: Warns about unused variables, functions, and other entities.
+This can help identify code that is no longer needed, or code that has not yet been completed.

+-Wuninitialized: Warns about using uninitialized variables.
+This can help catch potential bugs that might cause undefined behavior.

+-Wshadow: Warns about variables that shadow other variables with the same name in an outer scope.
+This can help avoid confusion and unintended behavior.

+-Wconversion: Warns about implicit conversions that might result in loss of data or precision.
+This can help catch potential bugs and improve code quality.

 ## Windows specific

 ### Guard Windows specific code with ```#if (defined(_WIN32) && !defined(__WINE__)) || defined(__CYGWIN__)```